migotom/mt-bulk/README.md

 ### change-password

-Change password to given new one with option --new=< newpass >
-Important note: operation require SSL API already initialized.
+Change password to given new one with option `--new=<newpass>` Important note: operation require SSL API already initialized.

 ### custom-api and custom-ssh

-Send sequence of commands defined in configuration file.
+Send sequence of commands defined in configuration file:

-Sample:
+Example:
 ```
 [[custom-ssh.command]]
 body = "/certificate print detail"